-Another advantages are the feel of being close to a body of water in the desert, romance on a nice evening, the sound of waterfalls, and beauty.
+Other advantages are the feel of being close to a body of water in the desert, romance on a nice evening, the sound of waterfalls, and beauty.
 I’d say that the number one reason buy a house with a pool is summertime fun.

 Disadvantages of Having A Swimming Pool

-A Pool’s Texture
+A Swimming Pool’s Texture

 We had friends with an older fiberglass pool where fiberglass slivers would be in the water.
 Eventually, after two failed attempts to fix the problem, they took out the fiberglass shell and built the pool with concrete and plaster using the same equipment and hole in the ground.

-Designing and Building a Pool
+Designing and Building a Swimming Pool

 Always visit at least 3 pool companies before deciding on one.
 Each company seems to push its signature feature, and its feature may not be a good thing.
 Read reviews.
 For example- flagstone coving around the pool can get too hot to walk on in Las Vegas.
 Until water splashes on the stone, it’s HOT.
 One company in Las Vegas pushes it.